 Moreover, TLS 1.3 also allows a client to reconnect to a known server in 0-RTT, by sharing a resumption master secret, meaning that both peers do not waste any time negotiating a secure pipe prior to sending useful data.

-Contrary to older versions, TLS 1.3 all algorithms negotiation occur in an independent manner.
+Contrary to older versions, with TLS 1.3 all algorithms negotiation occur in an independent manner.
 This is, the key exchange algorithm can be negotiated independently from the cipher used for the communication pipe.
 In another version of TLS, these options were bundled together.

 Finally, on previous versions of TLS, the handshake was only partially signed, making them vulnerable to downgrade attacks.
 The logic behind a downgrade attack is to make the peers of the pipe agree on a cipher that is prone to man-in-the-middle attacks, such as CBC-mode ciphers.
 To address those flaws, on TLS 1.3 the handshake is fully signed.